dapinder-dhillon/the-python-workshop/presentation.md

 ### Testing, or why it should be called Self-Testing code
 - Self-Testing code is a practice of writing comprehensive automated tests.
 - Single command that executes the tests.
 - You have self-testing code when you can run a series of automated tests against the code base and be confident that, should the tests pass, your code is free of any substantial defects.
-- Self-testing code is a key part of Continuous Integration.
+- Self-testing code is a key part of **Continuous Integration**.
 - It can drastically reduce the number of bugs that get into production.
 - Important behaviour of a team that practices self-testing code is the reaction to a production bug.
   The usual reaction of a team using self-testing code is to first write a test that exposes the bug, and only then to try to fix it.
 - Many many many more reasons … …

 #### The Test Pyramid